 - Freshly ground black pepper

-- 2. Transfer the chicken from the marinade to a large bowl.
+- Remove the chicken from the marinade and into a large bowl.
 Stir the sour cream into the remaining marinade, then add salt and pepper to taste.